ON ORAL CARE

 Why do teeth shift with age?

 “The mouth is a biological system where bones and ligaments constantly move and break down.
 It’s never static,” Dr. D’Avanzo says.
-Over time, as we age, our teeth, especially the ones on the bottom, have a tendency to move towards the front of the mouth.
-The migration causes crowding, which can become an aesthetic problem—and a functional one.
+As we age, our teeth—especially the ones on the bottom—have a tendency to move towards the front of the mouth.
+The migration causes crowding—click here for more on how Candid clear aligners can treat crowded teeth—which can become an aesthetic and functional problem.
 “When teeth are bunched up, it’s harder to floss between them, leaving them more prone to plaque buildup,” Dr. D’Avanzo notes.

-Seriously.
-Hormonal shifts during pregnancy can increase blood flow to the gums, making them more sensitive and raising the risk of inflammation, according to the American Pregnancy Association.
+Hormonal shifts during pregnancy can increase blood flow to the gums, making them more sensitive and raising the risk of inflammation.
 That inflammation can cause a break down of those bones and ligaments which hold teeth in place, says Dr. D’Avanzo.
 It can even cause tooth loss and chronic diseases, such as diabetes and cardiovascular disease.

-Relaxin, a chemical that softens joints and ligaments during pregnancy could also be a factor.
-During childbirth, the hormone helps the muscles of the cervix and birth canal soften in preparation for delivery.
-But it can also soften periodontal ligaments, making teeth more susceptible to shifting.
+Relaxin, a chemical that softens joints and ligaments during pregnancy can also soften periodontal ligaments, making teeth more susceptible to shifting.
 (For more on the connection between pregnancy and dental health, click here.)

-What can be done to straighten my teeth?
+What can adults do to straighten shifted teeth?

-Gretchen got braces a decade ago, when she was 37.
-And though she says she felt out of place among the teenagers in her orthodontist’s waiting room, she’s far from alone.
 As of 2016, there were nearly 1.7 million adults being treated by U.S. and Canadian members of the American Association of Orthodontists.
-Those stats don’t surprise Dr. D’Avanzo, who says he’s seen a big uptick in the number of adult patients in the past few years.
-He estimates about 40 percent of his patients are adults.
+Dr. D’Avanzo estimates about 40 percent of his patients are adults.

 Sign up for more straight talk on oral care from The Impression, plus inside info and special offers from Candid.